Background driving distribution functions and series representation for log-gamma selfdecomposable random variables

 \emph{Proof of Proposition 1.}

-If $\phi$ and $\psi$ are characteristic functions of $X$ and $Y(1)$, respectively then
+If $\phi$ and $\psi$ are characteristic functions of $X$ and $Y(1)$, respectively, then

-cf. Jurek(2001), Proposition 3.
-If $Y(1)$ is the BDRV of selfdecomposable random variable X then $Y(1)$ has finite logarithmic moment; cf. Jurek-Vervaat (1983), Theorem 2.3.
-Consequently, by Gil-Pelaez (1951), Wendel (1961) and Ushakov(1999), Theorem 1.2.4 (cf. also Appendix $(b))$) we have that the cumulative distribution function of $Y(1)$ can be obtained from $\psi$ via the following inversion formula:
+cf. Jurek (2001), Proposition 3.
+If $Y(1)$ is the BDRV of selfdecomposable random variable X then $Y(1)$ has finite logarithmic moment; cf. Jurek and Vervaat (1983), Theorem 2.3.
+Consequently, by Gil-Pelaez (1951), Wendel (1961) and Ushakov (1999), Theorem 1.2.4 (cf. also Appendix $(b))$) we have that the cumulative distribution function of $Y(1)$ can be obtained from $\psi$ via the following inversion formula:

 which with (10) completes the argument for the proof of Proposition 1.

 \emph{Proof of Lemma 1.}